Provable quantum speedups for computing persistence in topological data analysis

-\paragraph{Contributions} In this work, we explore a new problem in topological data analysis that does not suffer from the two limitations identified above.
-Instead of estimating (normalized) persistent Betti numbers, we define and study a problem we call \textsf{Harmonic Persistence}, which is closely related to deciding whether a particular $k$-dimensional hole present in an initial simplicial complex $K_1$ persists in a larger complex $K_2$ (both given as clique complexes).
+\paragraph{Contributions} In this work, we explore a new problem in topological data analysis that does not suffer from the two limitations identified above. { We define and study a problem we call \textsf{Harmonic Persistence}, which is closely related to deciding whether a particular $k$-dimensional hole present in an initial simplicial complex $K_1$ persists in a larger complex $K_2$ (both given as clique complexes).
 Specifically, the problem takes as input a so-called harmonic representation of a hole in $K_1$ and determines whether there are holes in $K_2$ with significantly overlapping harmonic representatives.
-Our main technical result shows that for weighted simplicial complexes, the problem of \textsf{Harmonic Persistence} is $\mathsf{BQP}_1$-hard\footnote{Here, $\mathsf{BQP}_1$ denotes the perfect completeness version of $\mathsf{BQP}$ (i.e., in the YES-case the circuit accepts with certainty).} and contained in $\mathsf{BQP}$.
-Our problem of \textsf{Harmonic Persistence} differs from the canonical problem of determining the persistence of a hole in several subtle ways.
-Firstly, if a harmonic hole in $K_1$ persists to $K_2$ but gets exponentially deformed in the process, the original harmonic in $K_1$ might have an exponentially small overlap with the harmonic representative of $K_2$.
-However, such holes are arguably not the meaningful topological features in the data that TDA aims to extract.
-Secondly, it may happen that holes do not fully persist but instead move slightly out of the harmonic space of $K_2$, acquiring an exponentially small eigenvalue rather than zero.
-In these cases, the quantum algorithm may not distinguish this small eigenvalue from zero (a limitation present in many quantum algorithms for linear algebraic problems), meaning it fails to detect the hole's persistence.
-In short, the \textsf{Harmonic Persistence} problem we study may produce both false positives and false negatives in contrived cases relative to the canonical problem.
-Although contrived examples can demonstrate such cases, we conjecture that these issues will not arise in typical instances (such as random Vietoris-Rips complexes).
-Finally, while we conjecture that a similar result could hold for unweighted simplicial complexes, our current proof techniques rely on weighting.
-Nevertheless, weighted simplicial complexes have recently garnered significant attention in topological data analysis applications~\cite{kara:weighted, wang:weighted, sharma:weighted, baccini:weighted}, suggesting that the weighted variant is also valuable in practice.
+Our main technical result shows that for weighted simplicial complexes, the problem of \textsf{Harmonic Persistence} is $\mathsf{BQP}_1$-hard\footnote{Here, $\mathsf{BQP}_1$ denotes the perfect completeness version of $\mathsf{BQP}$ (i.e., in the YES-case the circuit accepts with certainty). {As the different choice of universal gate set is not known to preserve the perfect completeness \cite{rudolph2024towards}, we fix our choice of universal gate set to $\{\mathrm{CNOT}, U_{\mathrm{Pyth}}\}$ (see Eq.~\eqref{eq:pyth}) following \cite{crichigno2022clique,king:qma}.} } and contained in $\mathsf{BQP}$.
+Those results, by assuming a standard conjecture that $\mathsf{BPP}\neq\mathsf{BQP}_1$, imply exponential quantum advantage in TDA. {In Table~\ref{tab:comparison}, we give a summary of previous applications of quantum TDA and evidence for speedups.
+Our results can be seen as a first identification of a TDA problem where exponential quantum advantage in the worst-case is guaranteed with a plausible complexity theoretic conjecture. }